shanep-cs2/shanep-cs2/_lessons/lesson01.md

 date: 2022-01-10
 tag: introduction
 layout: course-notoc
+points: 20
 ---

 ## Overview

 {% include youtube.html param="https://www.youtube.com/embed/RphInP_ivN8" %}

-For many students this will be the first time you have been exposed to more advanced Object Oriented (OO) programming concepts.
-This course has been designed to take someone who has never seen these concepts before to being able to understand and use them in 1 semester.
-In order to succeed in the course, it will be critical for you to manage your time effectively and keep up with the reading, and lab activities.
-Please take the time to review your course schedule for this semester to ensure you'll be able to dedicate the time necessary to be successful in the course.

 ## Task 1 - Review and explore

-For this task all you need to do is read the [syllabus]({% link _docs/syllabus.md %}) and explore the site.
+For this task all you need to do is explore the site.
 Click through all the links and see if you can find anything that is missing or broken!
 You can get extra credit for any typo you find on the course website.
+Read all the class policies to make sure you are familiar with what is expected of you during the semester.

 ## Task 2 - Install Git